-Improve your technique (and your next performance) by working on diction!
+Improve your technique (and your next performance) by practicing diction exercises!
 In this article, singing teacher Liz T. shares some great exercises to try out…

 Imagine you’re at a concert, and your favorite artist gets up on stage to sing.
-You recognize a popular song from her album starting, but when she opens her mouth… you can’t decipher any of the lyrics.
+You recognize a popular song from her album starting.
+But, she starts singing, and you can’t decipher any of the lyrics.
+This is where accurate diction come in handy!

 1) Practice Tongue Twisters

-Try speaking your favorite tongue twisters first, and then try singing them!
 I recommend focusing on ones with letters or syllables that are more difficult for you.
-Start slow, and then work up to a faster speed.
+Start slow, then work up to a faster speed.
 Really make sure you are articulating each sound.
 You can also try speaking or singing the alphabet to get the shapes ingrained in your muscle memory.

 Here are a few tongue twisters that are great for improving your diction: